hsalokor/haskell-rescue/2011-11/20-command-line-monad.md

 "xargs touch"     :: [String] -> IO ()

-Here [String] means a list of strings and IO means that the function is not pure: it performs some IO, and hence is not necessarily deterministic and may have side-effects.
+I'm using the Haskell type signature notation here.
+There [String] means a list of strings and IO means that the function is not pure: it performs some IO, and hence is not necessarily deterministic and may have side-effects.
+The `xargs touch` part has a signature `IO ()` (pronounces IO unit) that indicates that it consumes a list of strings and performs an IO action that doesn't return any value.

-Transformed to Haskell, you could have functions like this:
+If you wrote this as a Haskell program, you could have functions like this:

 ~~~ .haskell
 readLolCats :: IO [String]